Rick Caulfield

 American academic administrator (born 20th c.)

 Richard A. Caulfield is the former Chancellor of the University of Alaska Southeast.

-He graduated from the University of California, Berkeley with BA and BS degrees in Political Science and Natural Resources, from the University of Alaska Fairbanks with a master's degree in education, and from the University of East Anglia with a PhD in Development Studies in 1993.
+He graduated from the University of California, Berkeley with BA and BS degrees in political science and natural resources, from the University of Alaska Fairbanks with a master's degree in education, and from the University of East Anglia with a PhD in development studies in 1993.
+He conducted his doctoral research on aboriginal subsistence whaling in Qeqertarsuaq, Greenland.
 He was previously Provost of the University of Alaska Southeast.